 Relying on either source of variation alone does not identify the impact of expected cash flow.
-Firms with high MMS may change their investment behavior following Part D for two reasons: first, because they may expect greater cashflow due to increased demand for their existing drugs (this is the effect we would like to identify), and second, because they may also experience an increase in their investment opportunities-that is, an increased demand for new drugs in the areas in which they have more R&D experience.
-Indeed, previous work has employed a similar strategy-constructing an MMS aggregated to the level of a therapeutic market-in order to study the role of demand in stimulating drug development (Blume-Kohout and Sood, 2013; Dranove et al., 2014).
+Firms with high MMS may change their investment behavior following Part D for two reasons: first, because they may expect greater cashflow due to increased demand for their existing drugs (this is the effect we would like to identify), and second, because Part D leads to an increase in demand for new drugs aimed at elderly conditions-an area in which they have experience.
+Indeed, previous work has employed a similar strategy constructing an MMS aggregated to the level of a therapeutic market-in order to study the role of demand in stimulating drug development (Blume-Kohout and Sood, 2013; Dranove et al., 2014).
 To isolate the impact of cashflows from an increase in the demand for new drugs (i.e., an improvement in investment opportunities), we need a measure of Medicare cashflow exposure that compares firms within the same therapeutic market, so that they receive a similar shock to the demand for new drug development.
 Conversely, firms with high overall drug life may change their investment behavior both because they expect increased cash flows and because these firms have a younger portfolio of drugs in general.
 For example, firms with more recent drugs may focus more on early stage experimentation while firms with older drugs may focus more on pushing new candidates through clinical trials.
 If this were the case, we may observe a difference in their innovative investments after Part D, simply because these firms are at different points in the product development cycle.